Jallah/EasyProt/README.md

 EasyProt is a very lightwight Framwork for implementing your own Client-Server-Based Protocol.
 Usually you just have to define your messages by implementing the `IProtMessage ` interface.
 The communication between the Clients and the Sever runs asynchronus.

 ## Usage
 There are much cool things you can do to create your own Protocol.
 EasyProt is written in F# but you can write your Implementation in every .NET Language even in VB .NET (don't take it too serious VB-Lovers :P).
 You can define a Pipeline (see below) for handling outgoing messages.
 You can even write your own implementation for the Client-Server-Communication by implementing the ``IProtClient`` and/or ``IProtServer`` interface.
 The default implementation uses a simple ``TcpClient`` with an unencrypted stream.
-But you can write your own implementation wich uses a ``SslStream``.
+But you can write your own implementation which uses a ``SslStream``.
 Let's have a look at the main parts of this small Framework:

 **IPipelineMember**